-This course gives and overview of the polity and governance of the General Council of the Assemblies of God.
+This course gives an overview of the polity and governance of the General Council of the Assemblies of God.
 This course is required for all Certificate of AG Ministry Training students and is highly recommended for those who wish to get credentialed in the AG.

-PMIN 221 A Spirit-Empowered Church: An Acts 2 Ministry Model

-2 credits When needed

-This course gives an overview of key healthy church principles of the Acts 2 model, which seeks to create Spiritempowered disciples who are involved in five activities-connect, grow, serve, go, and worship.
-Pre-requisite: THEO 165.
+PMIN 221 A Spirit-Empowered Church: An Acts 2 Ministry Model 2 Credits When Needed This course gives an overview of key healthy church principles of the Acts 2 model, which seeks to create Spirit-empowered disciples who are involved in five activities-connect, grow, serve, go, and worship.
+Prerequisite: THEO 165